IbexOmega/CrazyCanvas/README.md

 ### How to build

 * Clone repository
 * May need to update submodules.
-Perform following commands inside the folder for the repository
+Perform the following commands inside the folder for the repository
 ```
 git submodule update
 ```
-* Then use the included build scripts to build for desired
+* Then use the included build scripts to build for desired IDE
 ```
 Premake vs2017.bat
 Premake vs2019.bat